Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

-Strong momentum in each ranking group basket of the momentum strategies associated with maximum drawdown is evidence for robust prediction by the maximum drawdown criteria.
-Among all long positions including the cumulative return winner, the strongest upside momentum of 1.701\% is achieved by the winner basket in the CM strategy.
-Additionally, the return volatility of the long position, 8.062\% for the CM winner basket is almost 10\%-smaller than that of the cumulative return winner group.
-Similar to the CM strategy, the performance of the CMR winner basket is as good as the benchmark winner basket and the fluctuation of the performance is relatively decreased.
-Moreover, loser groups in the M, the RM, the CM and the CMR strategies underperform the traditional momentum loser.
-The loser basket in the CM portfolio is poorer in average return than the loser group in the cumulative return criterion.
-In addition to that, the CM loser is one of the worst baskets in average return among the loser groups.
-Comparing with the loser basket of the traditional momentum strategy, the RM and the CMR strategies also exhibit stronger downside momentum in the short baskets which is advantageous for profitability of the long-short portfolios.
+Strong momentum in each ranking group basket of the momentum strategies associated with maximum drawdown is another evidence for robust prediction by the maximum drawdown criteria.
+Among all long baskets including the cumulative return winner, the strongest upside momentum of 1.701\% is achieved by the winner basket in the CM strategy.
+Additionally, the return volatility of 8.062\% for the CM winner basket is almost 10\%-smaller than that of the benchmark winner group.
+Similar to the CM strategy, the performance of the CMR winner basket is as lucrative as the benchmark winner basket, and the fluctuation of the performance is relatively decreased.
+Moreover, loser groups of all the maximum drawdown-based strategies underperform the traditional momentum loser group.
+The loser basket of the CM portfolio is less profitable in average return than the loser group in the cumulative return criterion.
+In addition, the CM loser is one of the worst baskets in average return among the loser groups.
+Comparing with the loser basket of the traditional momentum strategy, the RM strategy and the CMR strategy also exhibit stronger downside momentum in the short baskets which is advantageous for improving the profitability of the long-short portfolios.
 Meanwhile, the ranking baskets of the recovery-related portfolios do not exhibit the desirable characteristics of the momentum ranking groups.

-In Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_kr_kp200}, risk profiles for the momentum portfolios indicate that the portfolios ranked by the maximum drawdown-related selection rules are less riskier in various risk measures than the benchmark.
-For example, smaller VaR and CVaR levels are properties of the alternative momentum strategies.
-Even for the RM and the CMR portfolios, the differences in risk measure are just in a few basis points.
-Additionally, lower maximum drawdowns are characteristics of the alternative portfolios except for the CR portfolio.
-Moreover, higher Sharpe ratios are achieved by the CM, the CMR and the RM strategies.
-In overall, risk management is improved by selecting the composite ranking criteria based on maximum drawdown.
+In Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_kr_kp200}, risk profiles of the momentum portfolios indicate that the alternative portfolios ranked by the maximum drawdown-related selection rules are less riskier in various risk measures than the benchmark.
+For example, smaller VaR and CVaR levels are key properties of these alternative momentum strategies.
+Even for the RM portfolio and the CMR portfolio, the differences in risk measure are just in a few basis points.
+Additionally, smaller maximum drawdowns are characteristics of the alternative portfolios except for the CR portfolio.
+Moreover, higher Sharpe ratios are achieved by the CM, the CMR, and the RM strategies.
+From the observation, risk management can be improved by selecting the composite ranking criteria based on maximum drawdown.